Toby-Sharman/Physics-Simulation-Program/README.md

 Movement has relativistic considerations.

 ### Natural unit usage

+Do I still bother with any natural units?

 - Speed of light (c)
 - Elementary charge (e)
 - Planck constant (ℏ)